 What The Weather Is Like In A Coastal Region & Why It Has A Moderate Climate

 Coastal regions have their unique climate, with weather patterns that are typical of cities and towns around the world where land meets the sea.

 Not all coastal regions are the same, though.
 The Maldives near the Equator has a vastly different climate than the Lofoten Islands in Norway near the Arctic Circle.

 The coastal regions we will be focusing on are all located in more temperate climate zones where the vast majority of the world's coastal population is concentrated.

 You might have noticed that the terms climate and weather have already been used several times in just the first few sentences of this article.
-These two terms remain confusing or misunderstood by many readers, so it is important to clarify it before continuing:
+These two terms remain confusing or misunderstood by many readers, so it is important to clarify them before continuing:

 The Difference Between Climate And Weather